heikkil/.emacs.d/readme.md

     (defun mw-org-attach-screenshot-as-standard-attachment ()
       "Trigger ‘org-attach-screenshot’ with target as Org standard attachment.
-    Create the attachment dir if not exists."
+    Create the attachment dir if not exists.

+    The enhancement compared with pure org-attach-screenshot is that no decision about how to store the image has to be made.
+    "
       (interactive)
       (require 'org-attach)
       (org-attach-dir t)
       (org-attach-screenshot
        nil
        (format-time-string
-        "screenshot-%Y%m%d-%H%M%S.png")))
+        "screenshot-%Y%m%d-%H%M%S.png"))
+      (org-attach-sync))

 Define a shortcut key: